freeCodeCamp/chapter/README.md

 - I can add a food sponsor to the event with a link to their website as a way of thanking them for food.

-I can see how many times a participant has come to the event as well as their attendance rate
+- I can see how many times a participant has come to the event as well as their attendance rate

+- I can check-in attendees on the event registration desk with their email_id or chapter_id

 ### Roadmap